MAPF-Competition/Code-Archive/2023 Competition/README.md

 Note that, all the evaluation instances and best-known solutions from the 2023 Main Round and 2023 Test Round competitions are available in our [Benchmark Archive Repo](https://github.com/MAPF-Competition/Benchmark-Archive/tree/main/2023%20Competition)

+## Start-kit

+All codes in this folder are prepared based on the [2023 Competition Start-kit](https://github.com/MAPF-Competition/Start-Kit/tree/v1.1.5).

 ## Teams and Entries:

 *<sup>Note: the Submission ID in the table is a unique identifier of a submission.
 It helps to distinguish submissions with the same implementation/code but output solutions with different scores/total errands finished.</sup>*